theNewDynamic/oregonsadventurecoast.com/content/blog/experience-something-new-on-the-southern-oregon-coast-during-the-live-culture-coast.md

 title: Experience something new on the Southern Oregon Coast during the Live Culture Coast
 date: 2019-10-02T04:00:00+00:00
-description: Live Culture Coast, a nine-day event, beginning October 18, celebrates the wonders of the Oregon South Coast.
+description: Live Culture Coast, beginning October 18th, celebrates the wonders of the Oregon South Coast.
 Residents and visitors can register for over 90 hand-on experiences focused on art and culture, food and farms, and people and places all along the Oregon Southern Coast.
 image: "/img/live-culture-logo-header.jpg"
 tags:
 - 7 Devils Brewery